 If you’re looking for a more detailed plan, check out the official page of the Tour de France to get further information and see all the different stages on a map.

-Have you ever looked at their videos for dummies?
+Have you ever looked at their videos of Top Moments?
 We reckon they can be pretty helpful, especially if you are not a proper roadie!
 They will give you the right knowledge to impress your friends as you sit on the sofa whilst watching the big race.

 And now some lesser known facts about the Tour De France